Emerald Ash Borer

 To be certain of EAB status in a tree, call a private tree contractor.

-Develop a Plan
+Develop a plan

 It is recommended that tree removal should occur during the inactive season for EAB (October to May).
 This will reduce the threat of a colony relocating.

-Wood from removed trees should not be transported outside the Minnesota Department of Agriculture’s quarantine area, which includes Hennepin, Ramsey and other metro counties.
+It is illegal to transport ash wood outside the Minnesota Department of Agriculture’s quarantine area, which includes Hennepin, Ramsey and other metro counties.
 Observing the quarantine is crucial to stemming the spread of EAB.

-City of Brooklyn Park’s Role
+City of Brooklyn Park’s role

 It is the property owner’s responsibility to remove infested and hazardous trees on his/her property.
-The City is responsible for trees on all public property, including boulevard trees.
+The City is responsible for trees on all public property including boulevard trees.